petarov/CraftyMouseFace/README.md

   * Move sprite around the screen and shoot.
 Sprite animation is facing mouse position.
   * Move sprite around the screen and shoot.
 Rotate sprite to face mouse position.

+Second demos is using a handy component called [CraftyEntityBoxOverlays](https://github.com/towbi/CraftyEntityBoxOverlays) to display entity collision and rotation boxes.

 ## Sample

 Create 2D Sprite entity with *MouseFace* component enabled.